4 Effective Hip Mobility Exercises For Happy Hips

 Why Are Hip Mobility Exercises Important?

-The hips are one of the most central and important joints in the body (though it’s hard to rank the “importance” of a joint).
+The hips are one of the body’s most central and important joints (though it’s hard to rank the “importance” of a joint).

-The reason that the hips are so crucial is that the hip joint is part of the pelvis, and ultimately, the pelvis connects the upper body to the lower body.
+The hips are crucial because the hip joint is part of the pelvis, which ultimately connects the upper body to the lower body.

-Although the hips are considered part of the appendicular skeleton (the bony framework of the appendages), the pelvis connects to the axial skeleton, which is the skull and spine.
+Although the hips are considered part of the appendicular skeleton (the bony framework of the appendages), the pelvis connects to the axial skeleton, the skull, and the spine.

 Therefore, the hips are essentially the juncture between the upper body and trunk with the lower body.

-Thus, having good hip mobility ensures that you not only have functional use of the lower body for activities like walking, standing, running, jumping, squatting, climbing stairs, and getting up and down off the ground but also that your trunk and upper body are properly supported with a stable, level pelvis.
+Thus, good hip mobility ensures that you can use your lower body functionally for activities like walking, standing, running, jumping, squatting, climbing stairs, and getting up and down off the ground and that your trunk and upper body are properly supported with a stable, level pelvis.

 Quad stretch.

-Doing exercises for hip mobility helps maintain functional strength for activities of daily living as well as for exercise and athletic performance.
+Doing exercises for hip joint mobility helps maintain functional strength for activities of daily living and exercise and athletic performance.

-Moreover, when considering what constitutes “good hip mobility,“ another factor that has a significant influence on whether your hip mobility is optimal or not is that the mobility in each hip should be equal and balanced.
+Moreover, when considering what constitutes “good hip mobility,“ another factor that significantly influences whether your hip mobility is optimal or not is that the mobility in each hip should be equal and balanced.

 In other words, if you have tissue tightness or lack of hip mobility on one side, you can develop issues with maintaining proper movement mechanics and static and dynamic posture.